amriteshtiwari/E-commerce/README.md

 # Ruby on Rails E-Commerce Project
 A basic e-commerce web site built with rails framework and for front-end haml used with bootstrap, postgresql used for  the database service.
-From beginning i created this project with this command line ( yarn & node should be installed in your system):
-- ```rails new RubyECommerce --css=bootstrap --database=postgresql```

 ### This project currently have these pages:
 - User login & register pages